rstacruz/rscss/docs/nested-components.md

 }
 ```

-## Variants in elements
+## Variants in nested components
-Instead, prefer to add a variant to the nested component and apply it from the containing component.
+Instead, prefer to add a variant to the nested component.

 ```html
 <div class='article-header'>